MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-enrichment.md

 - Supported formats for **Gender**: Male, Female, Unknown
 - Supported formats for **Zip Code**: Should be a 5-digit US zip code (only US supported at this point)

-### Make selections on the Brands and Categories section
+### Make selections on the *Brands and Categories* section

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-enrich-profile-brands.png "Enrich profiles choose brand")

 First choose one of the following options (also highlighted in the image above).
 Then complete your selections for that option.

-1. **Choose on my own**: This option allows you to choose brands and interest-categories that are of most interest to you and get your customers' affinities for those selections.
+1. **Choose on my own**: This option allows you to choose brands and interest-categories that are of most interest to you and get affinities of profiles similar to your customers for those selections.
 For example, *Coca-Cola* and *Starbucks* were chosen in the example below.

   > [!div class="mx-imgBorder"]
   > ![](media/configure-data-enrich-profile-brands-example.png "Enrich profiles choose brand example")

-To add a brand or interest, type the keywords field (highlighted in blue above) and than type a keyword.
-If that keyword matches a brand or interest name in the Microsoft database it will be saved.
-You can save up to five selections.
-If there is no match, you will get the following notice which you can use to send a suggestion to the Customer Insights team.
+To add a brand or interest, type the keywords field (highlighted in blue above) and than type the keyword.
+If that keyword matches a brand or interest name in the Microsoft database it will be saved. **You can save up to five selections.** If there is no match, you will get the following notice which you can use to send a suggestion to the Customer Insights team:

   > [!div class="mx-imgBorder"]
   > ![](media/configure-data-enrich-profile-suggest-brand.png "Enrich profiles suggest brand")

-2. **Industry's top brands and categories**: Get the brands and interests which all of your customers, taken together, have the highest affinities with.
-In *Customers* we refer only to the customers you chose in the **Demographics** section.
+2. **Industry's top brands and categories**: Get the brands and interests which your total customer base, taken together, has the highest affinity with.
+Note that in *Customers* we refer here only to the customers you have chosen in the **Demographics** section.
 In the example below, **Home&Garden** was chosen as an industry.

 <!-- // enrich 6 - still missing